resistzzz/Prompt4NR/README.md

 - Continuous-Relevance, Continuous-Emotion, Continuous-Action, Continuous-Utility
 - Hybrid-Relevance, Hybrid-Emotion, Hybrid-Action, Hybrid-Utility

 In our extensions we only focus on the Discrete-Action prompt template type.
+Folder containing this functionality is therefor ```Discrete-Action/```.

 ## Datasets - general
 The experiments are based on the <a href="https://recsys.eb.dk/dataset/" target="_blank" rel="noopener noreferrer">EBNeRD dataset</a> of the <a href="https://www.recsyschallenge.com/2024/" target="_blank" rel="noopener noreferrer">RecSys Challenge 2024</a>.